 Conscientiousness, a measure of individuals’ orderliness and dependability on the Big Five Inventory of personality, has long been tied with healthy behaviors, notes Ludwig and colleagues Sanjay Srivastava and Elliot T. Berkman, also of the University of Oregon.
 Narrowing their focus to a single facet of this trait, planfulness, allows researchers to zero in on the psychological processes — such as mental flexibility, and a person’s ability to make short-term sacrifices in pursuit of future success — that contribute directly to achieving long-term goals.

-“There indeed appears to be a certain way of thinking about goals that correlates with long-term progress,” Ludwig says.
+“There indeed appears to be a certain way of thinking about goals that correlate with long-term progress,” Ludwig says.
 “What’s new in this study is that we used an objective measure of goal progress that could be recorded as participants naturally went about their lives: their check-ins at a local gym.”

 Ludwig and colleagues examined this relationship by analyzing the gym attendance of 282 participants over a 20-week period.
 The researchers tracked the number of times each participant swiped into the campus recreation center after enrolling in the study at the start of the winter 2018 academic semester.
 They also retroactively collected data on gym attendance throughout the fall 2017 term.